A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Introduction

 \section{Introduction}

 The culture and practices of open collaboration in artificial intelligence (AI) research and development (R\&D) have evolved significantly in the last 20 years.
-In 2007, 16 eminent AI scientists got together to bring attention to the fact that while the machine learning (ML) research community had produced many powerful algorithms, their true potential was unrealized because implementations were not openly shared~\cite{sonnenburg_need_2007}.
-The 2010s saw the emergence of open source software (OSS) ecosystems that have become key pillars of AI R\&D~\cite{langenkamp_how_2022}, in particular foundational ML libraries like scikit-learn~\cite{pedregosa_scikit-learn_2011} and deep learning frameworks like PyTorch~\cite{paszke_pytorch_2019}.
-Platforms like arXiv became widely used to rapidly disseminate AI research~\cite{arxiv_arxivorg_2024} and initiatives like CommonCrawl~\cite{commoncrawl_common_2024} and ImageNet~\cite{imagenet_imagenet_2024} facilitated collaborations on datasets for training AI models.
-While the open release of foundational ML models, such as BERT~\cite{devlin_bert_2019} and YOLO~\cite{redmon_you_2016}, led to a rise in adoption and application of these models and the growth of the fields of Natural Language Processing and Computer Vision respectively, the development and adoption of open AI models in this period remained limited.
+In 2007, 16 eminent AI scientists came together to raise awareness that, while the machine learning (ML) research community had produced many powerful algorithms, their true potential remained unrealised because implementations were not openly shared~\cite{sonnenburg_need_2007}.
+The 2010s saw the emergence of open source software (OSS) ecosystems that have become key pillars of AI R\&D~\cite{langenkamp_how_2022}, in particular, foundational ML libraries such as scikit-learn~\cite{pedregosa_scikit-learn_2011} and deep learning frameworks such as PyTorch~\cite{paszke_pytorch_2019}.
+Platforms like arXiv became widely used to rapidly disseminate AI research~\cite{arxiv_arxivorg_2024}, and initiatives such as CommonCrawl~\cite{commoncrawl_common_2024} and ImageNet~\cite{imagenet_imagenet_2024} facilitated collaborations on datasets for training AI models.
+While the open release of foundational ML models, such as BERT~\cite{devlin_bert_2019} and YOLO~\cite{redmon_you_2016}, led to a rise in adoption and application of these models and the growth of the fields of Natural Language Processing and Computer Vision, respectively, the development and adoption of open AI models in this period remained limited.